Awards Gala

 Annual Awards Gala

-Annually, the Preble County Chamber of Commerce hosts Annual Awards Gala to recognize Preble County businesses, organizations and individuals who make a difference or have a significant impact in the Preble County community.
+Each year, the Preble County Chamber of Commerce hosts Annual Awards Gala to recognize Preble County businesses, organizations and individuals who make a difference or have a significant impact in the Preble County community.

 Nominations are received from the community for several award categories.
 The top nominees are honored at the Gala with the final winner being announced that evening.
 Current categories include: